Shoes, hats, gloves, ties, watches and more!

 “Luxurious in every detail.”These ads for Mele jewellery cases have the most wonderful illustrated backdrops.
 They are from 1967-68.

 “Watch him crush it!”
-These four ads from 1941-42 featured American wrestlers of the day doing their best to wrinkle Wembley’s “Nor-East” ties.
+These ads for Wembley neckwear date from 1941-42, and featured American wrestlers of the day doing their best to wrinkle their “Nor-East” ties.

 “Isn’t that Peter Sellers behind those Foster Grants?”From around 1965-68, Foster Grant ran a series of adverts featuring movie stars of the day wearing their sunglasses.
 Each photo had a quote by the star underneath, plus a few paragraphs about how mysteriously cool shades were.
 And looking at the photos, it’s hard to disagree!